 1. Solve the following system of linear equations using Gaussian elimination.

-2. Determine the value of so that the following system of linear equations has a solution.
+so that the following system of linear equations has a solution.

 3. Determine whether the following matrix is regular.
 If so, find the inverse matrix,